Just Like the Fambly Cat: Recording

 Lytle spent eighteen months recording the album at a studio in Modesto, California.
 Regarding the recording process, Lytle noted "During the one-and-a-half years that I recorded this album I lost my girl, my friends, my home, estranged my family, got sober, got wasted ...
 I got too many things going on.
 The band breaking up only became a reality at the end of the recording.
 Many songs that people claim to be directly related to the band are actually directly related to other things I had going on."

 The album does not feature any of the other band members, apart from Aaron Burtch who performed "most of" the album's drums.
 Lytle chose to credit the album to the band, stating "It's much more natural to imagine a band rocking out together than it is to imagine one frustrated guy at 4:30am in his boxer shorts and messed up hair, slaving over the same keyboard part for four-and-a-half hours.
 I recorded and wrote all of the music and the parts [but] I didn't want to distract the listener from whatever they needed to think when they heard the music."

 Release

 Just Like the Fambly Cat was released on May 9, 2006, by record label V2.
 The album reached No. 171 on the Billboard 200 and No. 10 on the Top Independent Albums chart, as well as No. 50 on the UK Albums Chart.
+"Elevate Myself" was released as the first and only single from the album, and was their first single since 1998 to not chart on the UK Singles Chart.